-For compatibility, the FXCP profile retains all of the EPIP data elements, even though some of them are not relevant for current UK business cases (i.e. no elements are dropped, though not all need to be used).
+For compatibility, the EIRE_NP profile retains all of the EPIP data elements, even though some of them are not relevant for current Irish business cases (i.e. no elements are dropped, though not all need to be used).

-1.3.1 Use of the profile with UK public transport data
+4.4 Use of the profile with Irish public transport data

-Work on the profile has been funded by the European Commission to further the EC's Priority action A of ITS-Directive. and as well as enabling a fare profile, a specific purpose of the basic profile is to show how basic UK stop and timetable data can be exchanged in a NeTEx XML document that is conformant with the common European Passenger Information profile.
+The Irish NeTEx profile is intended to facilitate the creation of an Irish National Access Point (NAP), providing a central definitive source of transport data for national and international use.
+A specific purpose of the Irish profile is thus to show how existing Irish stop and timetable data can be exchanged in a NeTEX XML document that is conformant with the common European Passenger Information profile.